kuangzijian/Image-classification-using-pre-trained-VGG16-vs-pre-trained-ResNet18/README.md

 ## UAlberta-Multimedia-Master-Program-MM811-2020-Assignment-3

 This is a school project assigned by University of Alberta Mast of Multimedia program.
 This project focuses on topics:
-* Improved Transfer Learning using PyTorch
+* Improved Transfer Learning using PyTorch for image classification
 * CNN using VGG16 vs ResNet18

 ### Built With